xukai92/markdown-cv/cv.md

 ### Talks

+- Presenter for "The Turing Language for Probabilistic Programming." at *Julia Lab*, MIT, MA, USA in June 2019
+- Presenter for "Variational Russian Roulette for Deep Bayesian Nonparametrics." at *MIT-IBM Research*, MIT, CA, USA in June 2019.
+- Presenter for "Variational Russian Roulette for Deep Bayesian Nonparametrics." at *International Conference on Machine Learning*, Long Beach, CA, USA in June 2019.
 - Copresenter for "The Turing Language for Probabilistic Programming" at *The Inaugural International Conference on Probabilistic Programming*, MIT, MA, USA in October 2018
   - Introduced the Turing probabilistic programming language.
 - Presenter for "Turing: a Fresh Approach to Probabilistic Programming." at *JuliaCon 2017*, Berkeley, CA, USA in June 2017 ([video](https://www.youtube.com/watch?v=DJWNQg7uuCg))